-How will Google and Apple’s updated Contact Tracing terms impact Aarogya Setu?
+How Google and Apple’s updated Contact Tracing terms compare with Aarogya Setu

 “While end users of your App may provide personal data as part of their use of the App, you will not share this end-user personal data with Google.
 You may only share end-user personal data with third parties with user consent, and only as necessary for COVID-19 response efforts.”

-Impact on India: The last time we checked, the Privacy Policy of Aarogya Setu limited its purpose for which data collected by the app can be used, and reiterates that personal information will not be shared with any third party except to carry out “necessary medical and administrative interventions”.
+Comparison with Aarogya Setu: The last time we checked, the Privacy Policy of Aarogya Setu limited its purpose for which data collected by the app can be used, and reiterates that personal information will not be shared with any third party except to carry out “necessary medical and administrative interventions”.
 While Aarogya Setu might be compliant with this, there is scope creep taking place within Aarogya Setu: telemedicine, e-Pass and UPI Payments to the PMCARES fund are additional functionalities deployed/planned.
 It’s worth noting that Aarogya Setu Mitr is a companion site that has been launched, to facilitate telemedicine and medicine deliveries, and there’s a claim that no data sharing takes place.

 There is also a plan to keep Aarogya Setu, with an install base of over 75 million, functioning beyond the COVID-19 crisis, by removing contact tracing functionalities.
-It’s not clear what Google and Apple will do then.

 3. Personal data collection: The app, as per the terms, may not require end users to provide personal information to receive exposure notifications.

-Impact on India: This isn’t the case with Aarogya Setu, which requires that users provide personal information in order to be able to use the application.
+Comparison with Aarogya Setu: This isn’t the case with Aarogya Setu, which requires that users provide personal information in order to be able to use the application.

 4. Consent: As per the terms, the app must provide end users with the ability to consent before using the app.

-Impact on India: This provision is meaningless, given that the Ministry of Home Affairs notification from a few days ago, mandates that employers ensure that employees download the Aarogya Setu app.
+Comparison with Aarogya Setu: This provision is meaningless, given that the Ministry of Home Affairs notification from a few days ago, mandates that employers ensure that employees download the Aarogya Setu app.
 In effect, statutory mandating has over-ridden the choice that the app provides by way of consent.

 Read: How to improve Aarogya Setu

-Note: Editor’s note: This article has been rewritten to address a misinterpretation of the terms and their applicability.
-The error is regretted.